Statins: Are these cholesterol-lowering drugs right for you?

 - Am I concerned about statins' side effects or interactions with other drugs?

 It's important to consider your medical reasons, personal values, lifestyle choices and any concerns when choosing a treatment.
-Talk to your doctor about your total risk of cardiovascular disease and personal preferences before making a decision about statin therapy.
+Talk to your doctor about your total risk of heart and blood vessel disease and personal preferences before making a decision about statin therapy.

 See more In-depth